noelwelsh/generator-diversity/paper/formalism.md

 Finally we have some post-condition $post: B \rightarrow Bool$, that determines if $f$'s output is acceptable, given some choice of input.

 Generators define a graph, or more correctly a tree, of possible program executions.
 Vertices in the graph are calls to `Select`, and edges are the deterministic execution that occurs between one call to `Select` and another.

-This allows
+This allows us to formulate the data generation problem as one of graph search.

 One way to measure diversity is to use Bayesian surprise.
 Given data $D$, in this case samples from a generator, and a model $M$, in this case a generator, Bayesian surprise is defined as